getodk/docs/docs/central-api-accounts-and-users.rst

 Assignments
 -----------------------------------------------------------------------------------------------------------------------

-*(introduced: version 0.5)*\
+.. raw:: html

-There are multiple Assignments resources.
-This one, upon the API root (``/v1/assignments``\ ), manages Role assignment to the entire system (e.g. if you are assigned a Role that gives you ``form.create``\ , you may create a form anywhere on the entire server).

-The `Project Assignments resource </central-api-project-management/#project-assignments>`__, nested under Projects, manages Role assignment to that Project in particular, and all objects within it.
-And the `Form Assignments resource </central-api-form-management/#form-assignments>`__ allows even more granular assignments, to specific Forms within a Project.
-All of these resources have the same structure and take and return the same data types.

-Assignments may be created (``POST``\ ) and deleted (``DELETE``\ ) like any other resource in the system.
+  <p><em>(introduced: version 0.5)</em></p><p>There are multiple Assignments resources.
+This one, upon the API root (<code>/v1/assignments</code>), manages Role assignment to the entire system (e.g. if you are assigned a Role that gives you <code>form.create</code>, you may create a form anywhere on the entire server).</p><p>The <a href="/central-api-project-management/#project-assignments">Project Assignments resource</a>, nested under Projects, manages Role assignment to that Project in particular, and all objects within it.
+And the <a href="/central-api-form-management/#form-assignments">Form Assignments resource</a> allows even more granular assignments, to specific Forms within a Project.
+All of these resources have the same structure and take and return the same data types.</p><p>Assignments may be created (<code>POST</code>) and deleted (<code>DELETE</code>) like any other resource in the system.
 Here, creating an Assignment grants the referenced Actor the verbs associated with the referenced Role upon all system objects.
-The pathing for creation and deletion is not quite REST-standard: we represent the relationship between Role and Actor directly in the URL rather than as body data: ``assignments/{role}/{actor}``\  represents the assignment of the given Role to the given Actor.
+The pathing for creation and deletion is not quite REST-standard: we represent the relationship between Role and Actor directly in the URL rather than as body data: <code>assignments/{role}/{actor}</code> represents the assignment of the given Role to the given Actor.</p>

 Listing all Assignments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **GET /v1/assignments**

+.. raw:: html
-This will list every server-wide assignment, in the form of ``actorId``\ /``roleId``\  pairs.
-It will *not*\  list Project-specific Assignments.
-To find those, you will need the `Assignments subresource </central-api-project-management/#project-assignments>`__ within Projects.

-This endpoint supports retrieving extended metadata; provide a header ``X-Extended-Metadata: true``\  to expand the ``actorId``\  into a full ``actor``\  objects.
-The Role reference remains a numeric ID.
+  <p>This will list every server-wide assignment, in the form of <code>actorId</code>/<code>roleId</code> pairs.
+It will <em>not</em> list Project-specific Assignments.
+To find those, you will need the <a href="/central-api-project-management/#project-assignments">Assignments subresource</a> within Projects.</p><p>This endpoint supports retrieving extended metadata; provide a header <code>X-Extended-Metadata: true</code> to expand the <code>actorId</code> into a full <code>actor</code> objects.
+The Role reference remains a numeric ID.</p>

 .. dropdown:: Request